stephengold/Maud/README.md

 it's often necessary to adjust bone orientations when retargeting animations between models.
-To automate these adjustments, each bone mapping in a jME skeleton map includes a "twist" value.
+To automate these adjustments, each bone mapping in a jME skeleton map includes a "twist" rotation value.

 Maud can load skeleton maps from assets, edit them, save them, and use them to retarget animations.